Anderson acceleration with approximate calculations: applications to scientific computing

-Analogous to the approach adopted in \cite{lupo_pasini_convergence_2019}, we provide the backward stability analysis under the assumption that the AAR is not truncated, i.e., $m=k$, which henceforth we refer to as ``Full AAR".
-We focus on the backward stability analysis of Full AAR in the case that the mixing coefficients $\mathbf{g}^k$ solves an inexact or perturbed version of \eqref{least_squares_matrix_form}.
+Analogous to the approach adopted in the convergence analysis of AAR \cite{lupo_pasini_convergence_2019}, we provide the backward stability analysis under the assumption that the AAR is not truncated, i.e., $m=k$, which henceforth we refer to as ``Full AAR''. {We note that the $m=k$ assumption is needed to show that, on linear problems, AA is equivalent to GMRES barring stagnations. \cite{walker_anderson_2011} Hence, it is common to assume $m=k$ in the convergence proofs for variants of AA on linear problems.\cite{lupo_pasini_convergence_2019}} \footnote{ The $m=k$ assumption is made so that we can leverage the existing convergence analysis in \cite{lupo_pasini_convergence_2019} for AAR when solving linear systems, which extends equivalence between standard AA and GMRES shown in \cite{walker_anderson_2011}, also under this $m=k$ assumption.
+For linear problems with positive definite matrix $A$, the $m=k$ assumption is not needed in the convergence proof of the Augmented AAR solver \cite[Section 3.3]{lupo_pasini_convergence_2019}.
+When $A$ is positive definite, the backward stability analysis considered in this section extends to the truncated version of the Augmented AAR solver.} We focus on the backward stability analysis of Full AAR in the case that the mixing coefficients $\mathbf{g}^k$ solves an inexact or perturbed version of \eqref{least_squares_matrix_form}.
 Specifically, we consider the following two cases: (i) {when backward perturbations are permitted only to the} matrix $R_k$ on the left-hand side (LHS) of the least-squares system, which covers the scenario when the numerical methods performs an approximate factorization of $R_k$ (e.g., approximate QR or low-rank singular value decomposition), and (ii) {when backward perturbations are permitted to} both the LHS matrix $R_k$ and the residual vector $\mathbf{r}^k$ on the right-hand side (RHS), {which occurs when matrix-vector multiplications are performed inexactly and/or} the least-squares {problem} \eqref{least_squares_matrix_form} is approximated by projection onto a subspace.